GSA/plainlanguage.gov/_guidelines/web/repurpose-print-material.md

 [Jacob Nielson](https://www.nngroup.com/articles/) explains that "Web users want actionable content; they don't want to fritter away their time on (otherwise enjoyable) stories that are tangential to their current goals."

 Because the web is "action-oriented," you need to repurpose your print document.

-Pick out necessary information in your print document that will help your web users and create a new web page.
+Pick out important information that will help your users and create a new web page.

 - Keep the most important and clear message at the top of the web page
 - Chunk your content into logical sections